A handbook, as we are defining it here, is a combination of

 Handbook Examples

 Here are some links to handbook examples.
 Be aware that there are some problems in the examples, problems most of which I have commented on.
 Some of these are borderline handbooks.
-What makes a handbook for me is the presence of conceptual discussion, instructions, and references to other resources.
+What makes a handbook for me is the presence of conceptual discussion, instructions, and reference information.

 Be sure to check out the examples.